Benemrxr/toolkits-architectures/README.md

 ## Feedback

-* Feel free to treach out to any of us [contributors](https://github.com/Benemrxr/toolkits-architectures/graphs/contributors)!
+* Feel free to reach out to any of us [contributors](https://github.com/Benemrxr/toolkits-architectures/graphs/contributors)!